Retropikzel/foreign-c/README.md

 Note that this software is in alpha stage.

-Any help in form of constructive advice, bug reports, feature suggestions are appreciated.
+Any help in form of constructive advice and bug reports are appreciated.

 [Issue tracker](https://todo.sr.ht/~retropikzel/r7rs-pffi)